johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 ### **2. Copy the Starter Files**
 - Copy **all files** from the **root of the provided [tdd repository](https://github.com/UNLV-CS472-672/tdd)** and place them inside your newly created **`tdd_lab/`** folder.
+- While copying, ensure that the `.git/` **directory is NOT included** to avoid creating a nested repository.

 ### **3. Install Dependencies & Verify Setup**
 - Navigate into the **`tdd_lab/`** folder and install the required dependencies: